Rob Terry: Professional wrestling career

-World Wrestling Entertainment (2007 - 2008)
+World Wrestling Entertainment (2007–2008)

-Florida Championship Wrestling (2007–2008)

 Terry signed a developmental contract with World Wrestling Entertainment in 2007 and was assigned to Florida Championship Wrestling.
 On 10 November, Terry, under the ring name Big Rob, debuted as Nick Nemeth's bodyguard and accompanied Nemeth to the ring for his matches.
 On 1 December, Big Rob made his in-ring debut as he and Nemeth defeated Robert Anthony and Bryan Kelly in a tag team match.
 In December 2007 and January 2008, Terry appeared at several WWE television program tapings, accompanying Nemeth to the ring for dark matches.
 On 12 January, Big Rob teamed with Nick Nemeth in a losing effort to Mighty Mikey and Matt O'Neal.
 Three days later, Rob and Nemeth lost to Mikey and O'Neal in a rematch.
 In August 2008, Terry was released from his WWE developmental contract.
 According to Chris Jericho's autobiography, he wanted Terry to be his protege when he started his heel run in 2008.
 However, Terry was released and the role was given to Lance Cade.